-Green coffee been supplements
+Green coffee bean extract supplements

 Green coffee bean extracts contain caffeine, which can increase blood pressure in some people.
 The chlorogenic acids have the opposite effect, however, by improving blood vessel elasticity.
-As a result, taking green coffee bean extracts is associated with a significant reduction in blood pressure in people with mild hypertension.
+As a result, taking green coffee bean extract is associated with a significant reduction in blood pressure in people with mild hypertension.

 If you are taking any prescribed medication, it’s always wise to seek advice from your doctor or a pharmacist before taking any supplements.